 Advice

-This page now behaves more like a practical playbook: expandable sections for the heavy topics, quick calculators for utilization and DTI, and concrete ideas for buyers who need more than “just save a bigger down payment.”
+This page is organized as a practical guide: expandable sections for the major topics, quick calculators for utilization and DTI, and concrete ideas for buyers who need more than generic savings advice.

 Fast standards